ialakey/ialakey/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm graduated from the Irkutsk National Technical University.\
-✍️ &nbsp;In my free time, I pursue mobile/game development.\
+✍️ &nbsp;In my free time, I pursue mobile development.\
 📄 &nbsp;Please have a look at my [Java Resume](https://hh.ru/resume/7a8de993ff085893570039ed1f505362684f39?hhtmFrom=resume_list) for more details about me.
 I'm open to feedback and suggestions! \
 👉 &nbsp;Check my works [Google Play](https://play.google.com/store/apps/developer?id=I_Alakey)